Login and compare online photocopier rental prices instantly now.

 No, if you’re having issues with the company regarding your current provider you should talk directly to the lease company.
 Document all the things wrong and time taken.
 The dealer has a duty to the lease company to look after the machine, so you are wise to speak to the lease company directly to come to a resolution.

-You should ask the following before signing a new photocopier lease:
+You should ask the following before signing a new photocopier rent:

-- Before signing a photocopier lease you should ask yourself have I got 3 quotes to compare and ensure I get a great price?
+- Before signing photocopier rental agreement you should ask yourself have I got 3 quotes to compare and ensure I get a great price?

 - Did I ask about the terms and the projected costs?